What is OpenSearch?

 What Is Amazon OpenSearch Service?

-Amazon OpenSearch Service is a managed service that simplifies setting up, running, and scaling OpenSearch clusters on AWS cloud services.
+Amazon OpenSearch Service is a managed service that handles the setup, operation, and scaling of OpenSearch clusters on AWS.

-An OpenSearch Service domain is equivalent to an OpenSearch cluster containing the settings, instance kinds, instance counts, and storage resources you define.
-Amazon OpenSearch Service supports both OpenSearch and classic Elasticsearch OSS (up to version 7.10, the software's final open-source release).
-When you create a domain, you can choose which search engine to use.
+An OpenSearch Service domain maps to an OpenSearch cluster -- it holds your settings, instance types, instance counts, and storage configuration.
+The service supports both OpenSearch and legacy Elasticsearch OSS (up to version 7.10, the last open-source release).
+You pick the engine when you create a domain.

 How Is OpenSearch Different From Elasticsearch?